l-aldarondo/School_District_Analysis/README.md

 # School_District_Analysis

+## Background

 Python School District Standardized Test Analysis

-## Background

-The chief Data Scientist for a school district is preparing an all standardized test analysis to provide insight in performance trends and patterns.
-We were asked to help "The Chief Data Scientist" analyze data on student fundings and standardized tests using Python.

 ## Project Overview

-The school board has notified that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.

-We have been asked to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
-Once we’ve replaced the math and reading scores, we need to repeat the school district analysis and write up a report to describe how these changes affected the overall analysis.
+The purpose of this project is to analyze a school district's standardized test and student funding to provide insight into performance trends and patterns.
+Due to the potentially dishonesty from one group of students, our client has requested to perform the analysis twice.
+One analysis included the entire set of data and the second analysis replaced or omitted  an specific grade scores.
+A complete assessment on implications and changes of replacing or omitting data is provided as part of this project.

 ## Resources